granaivo-cyber/5GMETA/README.md

 ### Pipeline

-A **Pipeline** is a group of Modules (containers) running in a MEC to handle a specific data-type.
+A **Pipeline** is a group of modules (containers) running in a MEC to handle a specific data-type.
 Each module can process the data received subscribing a queue/topic and generate output data in a new queue/topic into the MEC’s message broker.
-A Module is a container running in a MEC that hande a specific data-type or group of data-type (e.g. C-ITS messages).
+A module is a container running in a MEC that hande a specific data-type or group of data-type (e.g. C-ITS messages).
 Modules should be Pub/Sub application.

 ### InstanceTypes